Didactic Program in Dietetics

 A student’s continuation in the TCU DPD is contingent upon attainment of a strong academic record and successful completion of the program sequence.

 Students must complete 500 hours of documented food, nutrition, or dietetics practical experience prior to the completion of their final semester in the Didactic Program in Dietetics.
 Upon graduation, the student must attain a minimum Nutrition (NTDT) GPA of 3.0, earn a grade of “C-” or better in all NTDT and Associated Requirement courses, and no more than 3 grades below a “B-” in the Associated Requirements.
+In addition, all 30000-, 40000-, and 50000-level NTDT courses, with the exception of NTDT 30123 Nutrition Throughout the Lifecycle and NTDT 30331 Medical Terminology, must be taken at TCU.
 Students who meet the requirements above and successfully complete the 125-credit hour requirement of the DPD will graduate with a Bachelor of Science degree and receive DPD Verification and are therefore eligible to apply for a supervised practice program (Dietetic Internship).
 The Dietetic Internship Match is a computer-based method which provides an orderly and fair way to match the preferences of applicants for Dietetic Internships (DIs) with the preferences of DI program directors.
 The Academy contracts with a company called D&D Digital to operate the DI Match and help applicants obtain an Internship (supervised practice position).
 More information about the computer matching process can be found here.
 Successful completion of a Dietetic Internship (or other accredited supervised practice program) is necessary for students to take the Registration Examination for Dietitians.

 Direct undergraduate costs for tuition, room, board, books, and supplies for each academic year are available through the TCU Office of Scholarships & Financial Aid.
 Students may qualify for financial aid and/or loans.
 More detailed costs for DPD students are outlined in the DPD Student Handbook and include approximately $1,000 per year for lab fees, photocopying, school and office supplies, textbooks, and professional dues.